DAY 1 - THURSDAY OCTOBER 24th 2024

 T10-2 Building neighbourhoods that invite the participation & creativity of everyone

-Walking tour will depart from the Corner of Gottingen Street & Cogswell Street at 1:30pm ADT and conclude at 3:30pm ADT at the same corner.
+This Walking Tour will depart from the Corner of Gottingen Street & Cogswell Street at 1:30pm ADT and conclude at 3:30pm ADT at the same corner.

 Halifax’s North End is a unique and vibrant community, home to a diverse mix of people with different languages, cultures, talents, and interests.
 As the area undergoes significant transformation with new development replacing long-vacant lots and older buildings, the team at Every One Every Day Kjipuktuk is collaborating with local residents to create a new model of neighborhood participation.
 This initiative aims to reshape the way we live, learn, and connect with one another on a daily basis.